subhajit2205/oga-local-service-atlas/README.md

 - Treat programs as an entry point, not a finish line

 The roadmap and contribution guidelines are designed for continuity beyond any single program.

+### GSoC Compatibility Note

+GSoC compatibility: Contributors may collaborate through discussion and peer review, but all submitted work must have clear individual ownership and be attributable to a single contributor for evaluation.

+---

+### Maintainer Enforcement Guidelines

+These guidelines apply from Phase 0 through final project delivery.

+Maintainers are responsible for ensuring clear ownership and accountability throughout the project lifecycle.
+When reviewing work, maintainers should verify that:

+1. Every pull request has a clearly identifiable primary owner.
+2. Each deliverable, regardless of phase, is attributable to a specific contributor.
+3. The README “Contributors & Roles” section reflects actual implementation ownership, not participation alone.
+4. Multiple contributors are not credited for the same deliverable unless roles and responsibilities are explicitly differentiated.
+5. Collaboration is demonstrated through reviews, discussions, and coordination — not shared ownership of identical outputs.

+If ownership is unclear at any stage, maintainers should request clarification or restructuring before merging.
+Clear ownership is required for all phases to ensure sustainability, accountability, and long-term project health.

 ---